Heat-pipe tectonics

 Heat-pipe tectonics is a cooling mode of terrestrial planets and moons in which the main heat transport mechanism in the planet is volcanism through the outer hard shell, also called the lithosphere.
 Heat-pipe tectonics initiates when volcanism becomes the dominant surface heat transfer process.
 Melted rocks and other more volatile planetary materials are transferred from the mantle to surface via localised vents.
 Melts cool down and solidify forming layers of cool volcanic materials.
 Newly erupted materials deposit on top of and bury older layers.
 The accumulation of volcanic layers on the shell and the corresponding evacuation of materials at depth cause the downward transfer of superficial materials such that the shell materials continuously descend toward the planet's interior.

 Heat-pipe tectonics was first introduced based on the observations on Io, one of the moons of Jupiter.
 Io is a rocky body that is internally extremely hot; its heat is produced by tidal flexing associated with its eccentric orbit.
 It releases internal heat via frequent and extensive volcanic eruptions that transfer melts to the surface.
 Its crust is a single thick, dense and cold outer shell made up of layers of volcanic materials, whose rigidity and strength supports the weight of high mountains.

 Observations suggest that similar processes occurred in the early history of other terrestrial planets in the Solar System, i.e. Venus, the Moon, Mars, Mercury and Earth, indicating they may preserve fossil heat-pipe evidence.
-Every terrestrial body in our Solar System might have had heat-pipe tectonics at some point; heat-pipe tectonics may thus be a universal early cooling mode of terrestrial bodies.
+Every terrestrial body in the Solar System might have had heat-pipe tectonics at some point; heat-pipe tectonics may thus be a universal early cooling mode of terrestrial bodies.